TheRenegadeCoder/sample-programs-website/docs/projects/capitalize/python/index.md

         print('Usage: please provide a string')
     else:
         capitalize(sys.argv[1])

 ```

 {% endraw %}

-[Capitalize](https://sampleprograms.io/projects/capitalize) in [Python](https://sampleprograms.io/languages/python) was written by:
+Capitalize in [Python](https://sampleprograms.io/languages/python) was written by:

 - Jeremy Grifski
 - Manan Gill

+This article was written by:

+- Jeremy Grifski
+- rzuckerm
+- shubhragupta-code

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 15 2020 22:17:17.
-The solution was first committed on Oct 09 2019 21:02:30.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution